-For more information on cannabis and Parkinson’s please visit the EPDA website.
+For more information on cannabis and Parkinson’s please visit Parkinson’s Europe website.

 ‘A Highbrow Dinner’: medicinal plants, great food and Parkinson’s